thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 Sometimes the type returned by the getter will not match the type taken by the setter.
 For example, the getter can return a `std::string_view`, while a setter takes a `std::string`. `std::string_view` is like a `const std::string&`, so it makes sense from the API perspective in C++.
-Swift, however, requires the getter and setter to use the same type exactly.
+Codira, however, requires the getter and setter to use the same type exactly.

 We could teach the C++ importer about the most widely used type pairs, and insert the appropriate type conversions in the synthesized property accessors.
-However, these type conversions will carry a performance penalty, and the resulting Swift API will be less performant than the original C++ API.
+However, these type conversions will carry a performance penalty, and the resulting Codira API will be less performant than the original C++ API.
 For example, consider a C++ class where a getter returns a `std::string_view`, and the setter takes a `std::string`.
-If we synthesize a `std::string_view` property in Swift, its setter would always copy the character data, even though in C++ the setter would move the `std::string`.
-If we synthesize a `std::string` property in Swift, its getter would have to materialize a `std::string` from a `std::string_view`.
+If we synthesize a `std::string_view` property in Codira, its setter would always copy the character data, even though in C++ the setter would move the `std::string`.
+If we synthesize a `std::string` property in Codira, its getter would have to materialize a `std::string` from a `std::string_view`.

 Therefore, it seems like the best approach is to teach the C++ importer about